 Do I have any input regarding the manner in which a student is accommodated?

 Absolutely!
 Because you are the person most intimately familiar with your own courses and teaching style, you may provide very valuable input in the process of tailoring the specifics of several accommodations for a given student.
 Also, any prior experience that you have had with the student or in working with other students with disabilities can be helpful.
 We welcome your ideas and suggestions as we all work together to meet the needs and accommodations of LVC students with disabilities.

 Can I refuse to accommodate a student who presents an Accommodations Letter?

 If you have questions about the validity of a letter presented by a student, you are urged to contact the director of disability resources.
-Although we cannot disclose the specifics about a student’s disability without the student’s consent, the director can review the files and tell you if the forms you were presented were originated from the CDR office and if the accommodations listed are in fact the accommodations granted.
+Although we cannot disclose the specifics about a student’s disability without the student’s consent, the director can review the files and tell you if the forms you were presented were originated from the Center office and if the accommodations listed are in fact the accommodations granted.
 Students are issued new letters each semester and must present current letters to faculty.
 Faculty are not to accept letters that appear altered or are dated for previous semesters.